Lawrence Dallaglio

-Lorenzo Bruno Nero Dallaglio OBE (born 10 August 1972), known as Lawrence Dallaglio, is an English retired rugby union player, former captain of England, and 2016 inductee of the World Rugby Hall of Fame.
+Lorenzo Bruno Nero Dallaglio OBE (born 10 August 1972) is an English retired rugby union player.
+He is a former captain of England, and a 2016 inductee of the World Rugby Hall of Fame.

-He played as a flanker or number eight for London Wasps and never played for another club, having arrived at Sudbury as a teenager.
-Playing in all three positions in the back row, he won 85 caps for England, and was part of the team that won the 2003 World Cup.
+Dallaglio played as a flanker or number eight for London Wasps and never played for another club, having arrived at Sudbury as a teenager.
+Playing in all three positions in the back row, he played 85 caps for England, and was part of the team that won the 2003 World Cup.
 He is one of a very small number of players to have won both the Rugby World Cup and Sevens World Cup.
 He went on three tours with the British & Irish Lions, winning three caps.

-He now regularly works as a pundit on television rugby coverage and on radio.
+Dallaglio now regularly works as a pundit on television rugby coverage and on radio.

 Early life

 Dallaglio was born in Shepherd's Bush, London.
-He was educated at King's House School in Richmond and boarded at Ampleforth College where he was affectionately known as "Del Boy", (though he actually attained his A-levels at The Oxford School of Learning), and at Kingston University to study Property Development.
+He was educated at King's House School in Richmond and boarded at Ampleforth College where he was nicknamed "Del Boy".
+He attained his A-levels at The Oxford School of Learning, and studied Property Development at Kingston University.
 His sister Francesca, a 19-year-old student ballerina, died in the Marchioness disaster in 1989.

 In 1985, as a 12-year-old chorister in the King's House School choir, Dallaglio and 20 other choristers sang backing vocals on the song "We Don't Need Another Hero" by Tina Turner.
 This only became known in 2005, when the Musicians' Union, having realised that the choristers had not been paid royalties on the record, attempted to track them down.
 As part of the same choir, Dallaglio sang at the wedding of composer Andrew Lloyd Webber.

 Because Dallaglio's father, Vincenzo, is Italian, and his English-born mother, Eileen, was of Irish descent he was eligible to play for both Italy and Ireland, as well as England, and in the early 1990s he turned down an invitation to play for Ireland.